vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/JDAT_Framework/README.md

 **JAM Embedded Low Latency Instrument Encoding (JELLIE) for Audio Streaming**

-JDAT is the audio streaming counterpart to JMID, implementing a revolutionary approach to real-time audio transmission using JSON-based messaging over UDP with TOAST protocol and PNTBTR recovery.
+JDAT is the audio streaming counterpart to JMID, implementing a revolutionary approach to real-time audio transmission using JSON-based messaging over UDP with TOAST protocol and PNBTR neural reconstruction.

 ## 🎯 Overview